 What we love about it:

-• The cushion is shaped to allow most of a person’s weight to be supported on the outer edge of each sit bone.
+- The cushion is shaped to allow the person’s weight to be supported on the outer edge of each sit bone.

-• There is actual research to back it’s use: during their research 90% of mothers stated that the cushion relived soreness to the extent that they did not feel the need to take any analgesia or could reduce what they were taking.
+- There is research to back it’s use: during their research 90% of mothers stated that the cushion relived soreness to the extent that they did not feel the need to take any analgesia or could reduce what they were taking.

 What it’s best for: